 Bass fishing at night, when done correctly, can be as easy as angling during the day.
 With the right equipment and a few tips, you might not catch more bass than on a daytime trip.
 But you’ll catch some of the biggest bass of any time of the day.

-Bass are opportunistic predators, so if you can locate the food, you have probably found a hungry bass as well.
+Bass are opportunistic predators, so if you can locate the food, you will probably find a hungry bass.
 Following this line of thought, if you can draw the food to you, you can be sure the bass are soon to follow.
-Docks are excellent sources of cover, providing structure for bait and juvenile fish to escape from predators.
+Docks are excellent cover sources, providing structure for bait and juvenile fish to escape predators.
 Particularly at night, if you illuminate dark water and/or chum the waters around a dock.
 You will find a miniature feeding frenzy occurring in the water beneath you.

-Additionally, docks provide cover for the bass themselves to ambush from.
-There have been plenty of retrieves that I have brought almost all the way back to the pier before receiving a strike from a bass that was not 5 feet from me.
-It’s important for anglers to target the shadow lines and submerged pilings or supports of docks which can often house lurking bass.
+Additionally, docks provide cover for the bass themselves to ambush.
+There have been plenty of retrieves that I have brought almost back to the pier before receiving a strike from a bass that was not 5 feet from me.
+Anglers need to target the shadow lines and submerged pilings or supports of docks which can often house lurking bass.

 On a July night in McComb, Mississippi, I placed a submerged light next to a second Christmas tree and threw out 2 cups of fish food to chum the water.
 With a nightcrawler on a perch hook under a small cork, I cast out next to the submerged structure and waited.
 While I was surprised my cork went under with such ferocity, I was even more shocked to find that a juvenile largemouth bass had taken up my night crawler without a moment’s hesitation.
 Quickly switching over to a jig, I caught several crappies and two more largemouth bass of about the same size off the same Christmas tree in a matter of minutes.